 Sunday, January 3, 2016

-The story of Legends who Cried (An Excerpt of "Disciples of Fortune", a quintessential European/African Historical Saga)
+The story of Legends who Cried (An Excerpt from "Disciples of Fortune", a quintessential European/African Historical Saga)

 Disciples of Fortune